safepay/ha-bom-radar-loop-docker/README.md

 Edit the `config.yaml` file to suit your requirements.
 The intructions are in the file on what to change.

-On your Home Assistant create a folder under `/config/www` as per your config file in the `SMB Share Configuration` section.
+On your Home Assistant create a `images` folder under `/config/www` as per your config file in the `Output Configuration` section.

 Then build and run as required by Docker.